jnduli/blog_jnduli.co.ke/content/digital_ocean_setup.md

     ::console
     sudo ufw app list
-    //only enable HTTP because we onoly have port 80 enabled
-    //when port 443 set, we can enable HTTPS / Nginx Full sudo ufw enable 'Nginx HTTP'
+    sudo ufw enable 'Nginx HTTP'
     sudo ufw status
     systemctl status nginx

+I only enable Nginx HTTP because I have not yet got an SSL cerificate, so port 43 for HTTPS is not currently in use.

 This is a neat trick I got about how to get your ip address from the terminal